kivy/python-for-android/doc/source/quickstart.rst

 - ccache (optional)
 - autoconf (for ffpyplayer_codecs recipe)
 - libtool (for ffpyplayer_codecs recipe)
+- cmake (required for some native code recipes like jpeg's recipe)

 On recent versions of Ubuntu and its derivatives you may be able to install most of these with::